To begin 2019, I dropped into a life drawing course. It was amazing to step back into the studio and pick up my charcoal.

 As the model found a different pose, gracefully moving her arms above her head, I looked up and noticed the lines created by the fluorescent strip lighting hanging from the ceiling.
 I started there, and let her form show up as I moved down the page.

 I started doing life drawing when I was in high school.
 My art teacher, Mr Coniglio told the class about a life drawing workshop held every Sunday evening above a bar in downtown Buffalo.
 On Sunday evenings, my friends and I would drive from the suburbs into the city, hopping on Route 33 to take us downtown.
 I remember those nights feeling like small adventures.

 When I got to university, life drawing was a required activity in our first year drawing class.
 Sue Gussow was our instructor.
 The classroom was a high-ceilinged room filled with the sweet smell of oil paint.
-We’d file in with our cumbersome pads of newsprint flopping beneath our arms and each of us would find a spot at the oversized easels.
+We’d file in with our cumbersome pads of newsprint flopping beneath our arms and each find a spot at the oversized easels.
 Sue moved around the room, giving us instructions that were abstract, yet somehow worked.